 This law establishes regulations for marketing seeds and seed products.
 It applies to locally produced and imported seeds.
 New seed developments are also regulated through this law.
-It was published in the Official
+It was published in the Official Gazette on October 18, 2002.

 4. Good Manufacturing Practices' Regulations